Your configs deserve

 Integrate

-From a simple dashboard to a full REST API and MCP server.
+From a simple dashboard to encrypted secrets, a full REST API, and an MCP server.

 Immutable Versioning